 - Authorized agents.
 You must give your tenant a list of all the names and addresses associated with the ownership and management of the property

-A hard copy of the written lease agreement.
-Before the lease agreement is signed, prospective tenants have the legal right to acquire a copy of the lease
+A hard copy of the written rental agreement.
+Before the lease is signed, prospective tenants have the legal right to acquire a copy of the lease

 Utah Tenant Rights and Responsibilities

 Under the statewide Utah law, Utah tenants have the legal right to:

 - Live in a habitable property.
 This means a property with things like working plumbing, electrical systems, and hot/cold water

 - Withhold rent if necessary repairs are not made to the property within a reasonable timeframe.
 They can even deduct from the rent if renters proceed with hiring a vendor themselves